Skip to main content

 volatile-ttlEvicts keys closest to expirationWhen TTL reflects importance

 For most caching use cases, allkeys-lru is the right default.
-It keeps frequently accessed data warm and dumps old stuff automatically.
+Keeps frequently accessed data warm and dumps old stuff automatically.
+Don't overthink this.
+Pick allkeys-lru, monitor your hit rates, and adjust only if the data tells you to.

 Cache Invalidation: The Actually Hard Part

-You have probably heard the joke.
-But it stops being funny when your users see stale prices, outdated inventory counts, or yesterday's profile picture.
+You've probably heard the joke.
+Two hard problems in computer science: cache invalidation, naming things, and off-by-one errors.
+It stops being funny around 2 AM when your users are seeing stale prices, outdated inventory counts, or yesterday's profile picture.

 Pattern 1: TTL-Based Expiry

-The simplest approach.
+Simplest approach.
 Set a TTL and accept that data might be stale for up to that duration.
 For many use cases, this is perfectly fine.
-Does it really matter if a blog post is cached for 10 minutes after an edit?
+Does it really matter if a blog post's cached for 10 minutes after an edit?
 Probably not.
+Your blog isn't stock trading.

 Pattern 2: Explicit Invalidation